You should say:

 The main advantages are professional growth, better income, and exposure to new experiences.
 However, frequent job changes can also create instability, increase stress, and make it difficult to build long-term relationships with colleagues or employers.

-Describe a sports competition you watched - IELTS Cue Card
+Describe a toy you liked in your childhood - IELTS Cue Card

-Describe a website you often visit - IELTS Cue Card
+Describe a family member who you want to work with in the future - IELTS Cue Card

-Describe a city you have been to and would like to visit again - IELTS Cue Card
+Describe a noisy place you have been to - IELTS Cue Card